ivanhoyongsheng/gt/README.md

 * Heroku - PaaS for deployment with considerably easy setup, quick to get a Node app up and running online, provides mySQL database instance as an add on in a few clicks -- configure environment variables and you're good to go.
+  Managed to utilize Heroku CI to run test before each deployment whenever a commit is detected.
   Bonus: it's free for low tier usage